 Bending over a fresh piece of yellow legal paper, he records the events described with an expensive Montblanc fountain pen, its tip scratching across the once virgin page.
 “Do you have a copy of your mother’s will?” he inquires without looking up.

 “Two wills.”
 The fervent note-taking ceases for a moment, and the lawyer shoots me a penetrating look through his round spectacles.
 Worried that the admission suggests nefarious behavior on my part, I continue without allowing our counsel to interject.
 “I have a copy of the will she had drawn up in the early 1980s by an attorney after my father died.
 All of the beneficiaries mentioned in this will are dead.
 But I also have a handwritten will that my mother wrote herself five months ago,” I state, cautiously choosing my words and handing both wills across the desk.
 For a few minutes, no one speaks.

 With effort, I suppress the urge to chew another fingernail.

 “Well, the handwritten will is the most current demonstration of your mother’s wishes, thereby nullifying the one drafted thirty years ago.”
 The breath I have been holding expires like a punctured balloon.
-“Of course, you are Anna, and you are Steve,” he affirms, glancing first at me and then to Steve.
+“Of course, you are Anna, and you are Steve,” he affirms, glancing first at me and then at Steve.
 We nod.
 “A holographic or handwritten will does not present a problem in and of itself.
 Many states, including South Dakota, accept handwritten directives as part of probate proceedings.”
 I breathe out.
 Pinpricks of tears gather.
 I don’t understand my mother’s motivations for writing a second will.
 I never learn her reasons for keeping it a secret from me.
 “But, there is a problem with your mother’s will in that there is only one witness signature,” the Gringott banker’s doppelganger continues.